ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 that the Client belongs to.
 However, this doesn't protect Clients completely as it would if only 4 Issuers were permitted across the whole system.
 For example, these 4 Issuers could be different for each Client.
-Therefore, the selection of Issuers they possess tokens for is still revealing.
+Therefore, the selection of Issuers for which a Client possesses tokens is still revealing.
 Understanding this trade-off is important in deciding the effective anonymity of each Client in the system.

 #### Redemption Partitions {#redemption-partitions}

-Another option to allow a large number of Issuers in the ecosystem, while preventing the joining of a number of different tokens is for the Client to maintain sharded "redemption partitions".
+Another option to allow a large number of Issuers in the ecosystem, while preventing the joining of a number of different tokens, is for the Client to maintain sharded "redemption partitions".
 This would allow the Client to redeem the tokens it wishes to use in a particular context, while still allowing the Client to maintain a large variety of tokens